-This program repairs potholes, replaces damaged roadway sections and performs spot repairs in advance of slurry and bituminous concrete overlay projects to help preserve the asphalt base and maintain surfaces to extend their useful life.
+Arlington's Water, Sewer, Streets Bureau repairs potholes, replaces damaged roadway sections and performs spot repairs in conjunction with its scheduled slurry and bituminous concrete overlay projects, which help preserve the asphalt base and extend roadway surface life.

 Did You Know?
 The Water, Sewer, Streets Bureau is responsible for the maintenance of 376 miles of roadway in Arlington.
 The Virginia Department of Transportation and the federal government maintain some familiar roads within the County.

 Potholes are created when the top layer of pavement and the material beneath—called the base or sub-base—cannot support the weight of the traffic.
 Two factors are always present in such a failure: traffic and water.

 - Snowmelt or rain seeps through cracks in the pavement and into the sub-base.
 If the moisture cannot adequately drain away from the sub-base and soil underneath, it becomes saturated and soft.